SasikaA073/duothon-team/README.md

 Funcionalities available so far in the site :

-* User Signup
+* User Signup.
 * User Login/Logout
-* (Django Inbuilt user authentication)
+* (Django Inbuilt user authentication).
 * Password Reset ( Using Twillio as a service ) # Have to be implemented.
-* Drug inventory view
+* Drug inventory view.
-* Add drugs and edit them and edit them
+* Add drugs and edit them and edit them.
-* User Authorization features for pharmacies
+* User Authorization features for pharmacies.

-This is how to get started and customize it
+This is how to get started and customize it.

 1) First, clone the repository.